useblocks/sphinx-collections/docs/drivers/index.rst

 Drivers
 =======

-Drivers represents the technical function, which gets configured by the configuration given by a collection.
+Drivers represent the tasks which get configured by a collection's configuration.

 Each collection must reference a single driver, which cares about: